UtilityHotbar/autoratiocinator/README.md

 # autoratiocinator
+An attempt to build a narrow, scoped, and auditable AI system that enhances human analysis and text comprehension rather than replacing human judgement.
+The project is **in progress**.

+Demo available at [https://socratides.streamlit.io](https://socratides.streamlit.io) (I am funding this with my own resources atm so usage caps may be passed, [email me](mailto:kwp24@cam.ac.uk) if the app is down).

+## Requirements
 Uses `networkx` for graphs, `openai` for LLMs, and `pyvis` for visualisations.
 Also uses `tiktoken` for token calculations specific to the OpenAI API, `nltk` for basic NLP procedures, and `numpy` for comparing embeddings.
+Additionally, `streamlit` provides web app functionality.

 ## Quickstart
 Trying to create a reasoning engine based on a knowledge graph.
 To try a toy example save the openai API key as an environmental variable in shell and run the following commands: